harrisonm23-byte/Python_Training_Sets/README.md

 ## Example Exercise: City Abbreviations

 One of my favorite practice exercises used a dictionary of East Coast and West Coast cities.
-After adding cities to the dictionary keys "East Coast" and "West Coast", I created a function that updates a new cities["Abbrev."] key with an acronym or abbreviation for each city in cities, with formatting dependent on whether the city name contains a space (i.e., if " " in city).
+After adding cities to dictionary keys "East Coast" and "West Coast", I created a function that updates a new dictionary key, cities["Abbrev."], with an acronym or abbreviation for each city in cities, with formatting based on whether the city name contains a space (i.e., if " " in city).

 The exercise practices nested iteration, dictionary access, conditionals, string indexing and slicing, `.upper()`, and `.append()`.